Hiraeth

 Other "Welsh for" Pages

-Hiraeth Definition
+Hiraeth Examples

 As it is often used in the English language, it is a common question to ask how to pronounce it – try saying “here-ayeth” and you won't be far away!
 Interestingly there is an equivalent word in Cornish and Breton languages (other Celtic languages) “hireth” in Cornish and “hiraezh” in Breton.